-Feeding your horse forage can be ultra-simple or entirely too complicated.
-On one hand, you can simply let your horse graze in the pasture to consume all the forage it needs.
-But this requires ample grazing space and the right types of grass in your grazing area.
-Most horses will rely on baled hay for a majority of their feeding.
-This brings in many options, as there’s more than one form of hay.
+Feeding forage to your horse can be ultra-simple or entirely too complicated.
+You can simply let your horse graze in the pasture to consume all the forage that they need.
+However, this requires ample grazing space and the right types of grass in your grazing area.
+That’s why most horses rely on baled hay for the majority of their feeding.
+Fortunately, this means you have many options, as there’s more than one form of hay.

-One of the most confusing aspects of choosing hay for your horse is determining how to compare each of the different feeds.
+That said, one of the most confusing aspects of choosing hay for your horse is determining how to compare each of the different feeds.
 What should you be looking for and how do you tell apart different products?
-In this section, we’re going to discuss the most important differences between different types of hay so that you can make a more educated decision regarding your horse’s nutrition.
+Let’s go over the most important differences so you can make a more educated decision regarding your horse’s nutrition.

 Types of Hay

-One of the biggest decisions you have to make regarding your horse’s feed is what type of hay you wish to provide.
 Each type of hay offers different nutrition for your horse.
-Granted, your horse can be healthy on any of these hays, though some provide more calories, more fiber, more protein, etc.
+Granted, your horse can be happy and healthy eating any of these hays, though some provide more calories, fiber, protein, etc. than others.

 Hay comes in two main forms.
-Some hays are in the legume family, others are grasses.
+Some hays are in the legume family, while others are grasses.
 Alfalfa is one of the most common legume hays.
-As such, it has a much higher protein content than other types of hays, ranging from 15%-21%, depending on when it was cut.
+As such, it has a much higher protein content than many other types of hays, ranging from 15% to 21%, depending on when it was cut.
 For comparison, most grass hays are 10% or less protein.
 Also, alfalfa hay provides more calories per pound, so your horse won’t need to eat as much.
-On the other hand, if your horse consumes lots of alfalfa hay, it could lead to weight gain.
+However, if your horse consumes large amounts of alfalfa hay, it could lead to weight gain.

 Alfalfa hay is readily available in most places.
-In fact, it’s the only forage sold in every US state.
-Horses also tend to love alfalfa since it’s one of the sweeter hays.
-Plus, it has more calcium than other hays, so it’s a great choice for most horses.
+In fact, it’s the only forage sold in every U.S. state.
+Horses tend to love alfalfa because it’s one of the sweeter hays.
+It also has more calcium than other hays, so it’s a great choice for most horses.

-While less nutritious than alfalfa hay, compared to other grass hays, Timothy hay offers more nutrients.
+While less nutritious than alfalfa hay, timothy hay offers more nutrients compared to other grass hays.
 It’s also easier to digest, consisting of 30% crude fiber, making it ideal for horses with sensitive digestion.
-That said, Timothy hay tends to be one of the more expensive options, so it’s not always price-effective.
+That said, timothy hay tends to be one of the more expensive options, so it’s not always price effective.

 Bermuda grass is one of the more affordable hay options for your horse.
 On the downside, Bermuda grass of lower quality could cause impaction in horses.
 This type of hay is higher in calcium than timothy hay, though it contains less fiber.
-Otherwise, it offers similar nutrition to Timothy hay.
+Otherwise, it offers similar nutrition.

 The nutrient profile of most hay varies greatly depending on when it was harvested.
-Orchard grass tends to be less affected by harvest time and is, therefore, more affordable in most cases.
-It’s got more phosphorous than either Bermuda or Timothy hay, and offers 30% fiber for smooth digestion.
+Orchard grass tends to be less affected by harvest time and is therefore more affordable in most cases.
+It has more phosphorous than either Bermuda or timothy hay and offers 30% fiber for smooth digestion.

 Hay is a plant that must be harvested.
 As such, it’s subject to the same issues as other plants that must be harvested, stored, and transported.
-Hay can grow mold or fungus.
-It can turn brown, and become brittle, dry, and dusty.
+For example, it can grow mold or fungus, turn brown, and become brittle, dry, and dusty.
 When it’s not fresh, hay can become a health concern for your horses.
-While it’s hard to ensure that your hay comes fresh, you must do your best to find a brand of hay that always arrives in great condition so it’s safe for your horses.
+While it’s hard to ensure that your hay comes fresh, you must do your best to find a brand of hay that always arrives in great condition so it’s safe for your horse.

-We don’t generally recommend price shopping for your horse’s feed.
-At the same time, some feeds are overpriced compared to others.
-Once you find several hays you’re happy with, compare their pricing and make sure that none of them are vastly over or underpriced.
-For the most part, whenever hay is too cheap or too expensive, there’s some other underlying reason that should be investigated.
+We don’t generally recommend price shopping for your horse’s feed, but some feeds are overpriced compared to others.
+Once you find several hays that you’re happy with, compare their pricing, and make sure none of them are vastly over- or underpriced.
+For the most part, whenever hay is too cheap or too expensive, there’s an underlying reason that should be investigated.
 You don’t want to purchase affordable hay just to find out that it comes in tiny bales or never arrives fresh.

 Hay is the main food that horses eat, and about ¾ of their diet should consist of hay and forage.
-Naturally, that’s quite a lot of food for an animal that weighs 1000 pounds or more.
-In fact, the average horse will consume 15-20 pounds of hay each day!
-So, it pays to pick the right hay product and ensure that your horse is getting all the nutrition it needs from the hay you offer.
+Naturally, that’s quite a large amount of food for an animal that weighs 1,000 pounds or more.
+In fact, the average horse will consume 15–20 pounds of hay each day!
+So, it pays to pick the right hay product and ensure that your horse is getting all the nutrition that they need from the hay that you offer.